Criminal damage in English law: "Destroys or damages"

 Whether destruction or damage has occurred is an issue of fact and degree in each case and case law suggests that damage must be more than de minimis.
 In A (a juvenile) v R (1978), the defendant spat on a police officer's raincoat, which was easily wiped clean; it was held that this did not amount to damage within the 1971 Act.
-Similarly, in Morphitis v Salmon (1990), a scratch to a scaffolding pole did not affect its value or usefulness and thus damage had not been proved.
-The court said:
+In Morphitis v Salmon (1989), a scratch to a scaffolding pole could not be proven to have been done by the defendant, and the court doubted whether it could amount to damage anyway as it did not impair its value or usefulness.
+However, the conviction was quashed solely because the charge had alleged damage to a part of the scaffolding that had been removed by the defendant.
+The court was unanimous that had the charge been criminal damage for dismantling the barrier, they would have upheld the conviction as it impaired its usefulness as a barrier.
+Their reasoning being:

 A different conclusion was reached in Hardman v Chief Constable of Avon and Somerset Constabulary (1986), where graffiti, although eventually removable by action of rainfall, was actually washed away by the local authority, incurring expense, and was held to be criminal damage.

 It is sufficient that any damage be merely temporary: in Cox v Riley (1986), the deletion of the program from a computer-controlled machine, rendering it unusable, was held to constitute damage.
 This decision was followed in R v.
 Whiteley (1991) in relation to computer hacking, although that conduct is now dealt with under the Computer Misuse Act 1990.
 In that case it was said that:

 In R v Fiak (2005), the defendant used a clean blanket to block the toilet of the police cell he was occupying, causing the water to overflow and flood his and other cells.
 The defence argued that clean water had flooded onto a waterproof floor, and that in the process the blanket was soaked by clean water.
 The blanket would have been reusable when dry.
 Cleaning up a wet cell floor did not constitute damage to the cell itself.
 The Court of Appeal noted that this argument assumed the absence of any possible contamination or infection from the lavatory itself, and held that while it is true that the effect of the appellant's actions in relation to the blanket and the cell were both remediable, the simple reality was that the blanket could not be used as a blanket by any other prisoner until it had been dried out and cleaned.
 Further, the flooded cells remained out of action until the water had been cleared.
 Thus, both had sustained damage, albeit temporary.